-If you have been receiving pension payments and return to work for the Company as an Employee, your benefit will be suspended during your period of reemployment, or until your work schedule is such that you are not subject to a benefit suspension.
+If you have been receiving pension payments and return to work for the Company as an employee, your benefit will be suspended during your period of reemployment, or until your work schedule is such that you are not subject to a benefit suspension.

-Note: This does not apply to Ad Hoc Employees that work 7 shifts or less in a month, or if you are age $70 \frac{1}{2}$.
+Note: This does not apply to Ad Hoc employees who work 7 shifts or fewer in a month or if you are age $70\frac{1}{2}$.

-Your benefits will be suspended for any month in which you receive payment from the Company for one or more hours of service performed on each of eight or more days (or separate work shifts).
+Your benefits will be suspended for any month in which you receive payment from the Company for 1 or more hours of service performed on each of 8 or more days (or separate work shifts).
 When pension payments begin again, they will be adjusted to reflect your additional service and earnings after returning to work following the retirement.

-If you expect to return to work after you retire or there is any understanding that you will come back to work for the Company in any capacity, your retirement will not be considered a bona fide retirement that allows you to commence a retirement benefit under IRS requirements.
+ACTIVE 11/01/2024 If you expect to return to work after you retire, or if there is any understanding that you will come back to work for the Company in any capacity, your retirement will not be considered a bona fide retirement that allows you to commence a retirement benefit under IRS requirements.
 Thus, the Company will request information when you apply for benefits to ensure you have a bona fide retirement.